jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

 **Overwrite existing data** checkbox – if selected the tool will overwrite any prior data in the location where it is directed to save the merged data.
 I suspect this is what most people will want.
 If NOT selected, the code will create new, unique, target folder each time and user can create potentially huge number of garbage containing folders with test data which are useless.
 Keep this in mind.

-**Here are values / checkboxes for optimization **
+**Here are values / checkboxes for optimization**

 .. image:: media/DataManipulation21.jpg
            :align: left
            :width: 280px

-The top 3 values show the values used for scaling/merging procedures.
+The top 4 values show the values used for scaling/merging procedures.
 Note the space between the Data 1 Background and Data 2 scaling.
-If your Data 1 data are QRS data (NOT USAXS data) then there will be option to "D 1 Q/d/tth shift".
-This allows at that moment to shift Data 1 in Q/d/tth.
-Only one of the segments can be shifted via optimization.
+If your Data 1 data are USAXS data the  option to "D 1 Q/d/tth shift" will NOT be available, USAXS calibration is guaranteed.
+"D 1 Q/d/tth shift" allows at to shift Data 1 in Q/d/tth, "D 2 Q/d/tth shift" can shift Data 2.
+Only one of the data segments can be shifted via optimization.
 User can punch in numbers manually, but it is likely impossible to suggest at all!!!!

  User can either check the "Fit?" checkbox next to them and have them Optimized each time or uncheck it and input proper value - if known.
 In the case above the Background and Scaling are fitted, Q shift is set to 0.
 This should be default use case.